japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 submitMissingTasks([stage])
 ```

-submitMissingTasks requests the given xref:scheduler:Stage.adoc[Stage] for the xref:scheduler:Stage.adoc#findMissingPartitions[missing partitions] (partitions that need to be computed).
+submitMissingTasks requests the given scheduler:Stage.md[Stage] for the scheduler:Stage.md#findMissingPartitions[missing partitions] (partitions that need to be computed).

 submitMissingTasks adds the stage to the <<runningStages, runningStages>> internal registry.

-submitMissingTasks notifies the <<outputCommitCoordinator, OutputCommitCoordinator>> that xref:scheduler:OutputCommitCoordinator.adoc#stageStart[stage execution started].
+submitMissingTasks notifies the <<outputCommitCoordinator, OutputCommitCoordinator>> that scheduler:OutputCommitCoordinator.md#stageStart[stage execution started].

 [[submitMissingTasks-taskIdToLocations]]
 submitMissingTasks <<getPreferredLocs, determines preferred locations>> (_task locality preferences_) of the missing partitions.

-submitMissingTasks requests the stage for a xref:scheduler:Stage.adoc#makeNewStageAttempt[new stage attempt].
+submitMissingTasks requests the stage for a scheduler:Stage.md#makeNewStageAttempt[new stage attempt].

-submitMissingTasks requests the <<listenerBus, LiveListenerBus>> to xref:scheduler:LiveListenerBus.adoc#post[post] a xref:ROOT:SparkListener.adoc#SparkListenerStageSubmitted[SparkListenerStageSubmitted] event.
+submitMissingTasks requests the <<listenerBus, LiveListenerBus>> to scheduler:LiveListenerBus.md#post[post] a ROOT:SparkListener.md#SparkListenerStageSubmitted[SparkListenerStageSubmitted] event.

-submitMissingTasks uses the <<closureSerializer, closure Serializer>> to xref:serializer:Serializer.adoc#serialize[serialize] the stage and create a so-called task binary. submitMissingTasks serializes the RDD (of the stage) and either the ShuffleDependency or the compute function based on the type of the stage, i.e. ShuffleMapStage and ResultStage, respectively.
+submitMissingTasks uses the <<closureSerializer, closure Serializer>> to serializer:Serializer.md#serialize[serialize] the stage and create a so-called task binary. submitMissingTasks serializes the RDD (of the stage) and either the ShuffleDependency or the compute function based on the type of the stage, i.e. ShuffleMapStage and ResultStage, respectively.

-submitMissingTasks creates a xref:ROOT:SparkContext.adoc#broadcast[broadcast variable] for the task binary.
+submitMissingTasks creates a ROOT:SparkContext.md#broadcast[broadcast variable] for the task binary.

-NOTE: That shows how important xref:ROOT:Broadcast.adoc[]s are for Spark itself to distribute data among executors in a Spark application in the most efficient way.
+NOTE: That shows how important ROOT:Broadcast.md[]s are for Spark itself to distribute data among executors in a Spark application in the most efficient way.

-submitMissingTasks creates xref:scheduler:Task.adoc[tasks] for every missing partition:
+submitMissingTasks creates scheduler:Task.md[tasks] for every missing partition:

-* xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTasks] for a xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage]
+* scheduler:ShuffleMapTask.md[ShuffleMapTasks] for a scheduler:ShuffleMapStage.md[ShuffleMapStage]

-* xref:scheduler:ResultTask.adoc[ResultTasks] for a xref:scheduler:ResultStage.adoc[ResultStage]
+* scheduler:ResultTask.md[ResultTasks] for a scheduler:ResultStage.md[ResultStage]

 If there are tasks to submit for execution (i.e. there are missing partitions in the stage), submitMissingTasks prints out the following INFO message to the logs: